arkency/posts/posts/2017-09-11-constructor-for-a-included-module-in-ruby.md

 And the answer was...
 Because we don't set `@unpublished_events = []` in a constructor.

-You see, usually you use the library in two ways.
+You see, usually, you use the library in two ways.
 You load historical domain events when you edit an object.

 ```
 #!ruby